Infection: Pathophysiology

-There is a general chain of events that applies to infections, sometimes called the chain of infection.
+There is a general chain of events that applies to infections, sometimes called the chain of infection or transmission chain.
 The chain of events involves several steps – which include the infectious agent, reservoir, entering a susceptible host, exit and transmission to new hosts.
 Each of the links must be present in a chronological order for an infection to develop.
 Understanding these steps helps health care workers target the infection and prevent it from occurring in the first place.

 Colonization

 Infection begins when an organism successfully enters the body, grows and multiplies.
 This is referred to as colonization.
 Most humans are not easily infected.
 Those with compromised or weakened immune systems have an increased susceptibility to chronic or persistent infections.
 Individuals who have a suppressed immune system are particularly susceptible to opportunistic infections.
-Entrance to the host at host-pathogen interface, generally occurs through the mucosa in orifices like the oral cavity, nose, eyes, genitalia, anus, or the microbe can enter through open wounds.
+Entrance to the host at host–pathogen interface, generally occurs through the mucosa in orifices like the oral cavity, nose, eyes, genitalia, anus, or the microbe can enter through open wounds.
 While a few organisms can grow at the initial site of entry, many migrate and cause systemic infection in different organs.
 Some pathogens grow within the host cells (intracellular) whereas others grow freely in bodily fluids.

 Wound colonization refers to non-replicating microorganisms within the wound, while in infected wounds, replicating organisms exist and tissue is injured.
 All multicellular organisms are colonized to some degree by extrinsic organisms, and the vast majority of these exist in either a mutualistic or commensal relationship with the host.
 An example of the former is the anaerobic bacteria species, which colonizes the mammalian colon, and an example of the latter are the various species of staphylococcus that exist on human skin.
 Neither of these colonizations are considered infections.
 The difference between an infection and a colonization is often only a matter of circumstance.
 Non-pathogenic organisms can become pathogenic given specific conditions, and even the most virulent organism requires certain circumstances to cause a compromising infection.
 Some colonizing bacteria, such as Corynebacteria sp. and Viridans streptococci, prevent the adhesion and colonization of pathogenic bacteria and thus have a symbiotic relationship with the host, preventing infection and speeding wound healing.

 The variables involved in the outcome of a host becoming inoculated by a pathogen and the ultimate outcome include: